 To listen to Six Minutes with captions visit our YouTube Page

-Eleven-year-old Holiday is pulled from the icy waters of Alaska with no memory of who she is or where she came from.
-Are her mom and dad really who they say they are?
-And when she begins to develop incredible abilities, she’ll soon discover she’s not alone in the world.
+Discover the most downloaded family audio drama in history.
+Eleven-year-old Holiday is pulled from the icy waters of Alaska with no memory of who she is or where she comes from.
+And when she begins to develop incredible abilities, she’ll soon learn she’s not alone in the world.

 Produced by Gen-Z Media.
 For more great Gen-Z shows visit http://gzmshows.com